jeromede/rtc.pa/DESIGN.md

 3) For each work item:
    1) Create work item
    2) Create each version from the history:
-      - builtin attributes,
+      - builtin attributes
-      - custom attributes,
+      - custom attributes
       - comments
       - tags
       - subscribers